Understanding Dog MRI, Cat MRI, and Small Animal MRI

 MRI is a critical step for getting an accurate diagnosis, particularly if your cat or dog displays signs of neurological issues like seizures, balance problems, behaviour changes, weakness, or pain.
 The clear, in-depth images generated by MRI allow your vets to pinpoint the exact location and severity of the issue, enabling them to formulate a precise treatment plan.

 This makes MRI an invaluable tool in diagnosing complex conditions, leading to better-informed decisions and improved chances for recovery.
-In the case of beloved pet cat Stormy, MRI was integral to diagnosing feline intervertebral disc extrusion, a large slipped disc that causes compression of the spinal cord.
+In the case of beloved pet cat Stormy (right), MRI was integral to diagnosing feline intervertebral disc extrusion, a large slipped disc that causes compression of the spinal cord.
 Following surgery, Stormy has gone on to lead a full and active life.

 How does MRI for pets work?